Deep Learning for Micro-expression Recognition: A Survey: Datasets

-The specific comparisons of the ME datasets are shown in Table \ref{dataset}.
-The advantages and limitations of the public micro-expression datasets are discussed as below.
-Considering that MEs are spontaneous expressions, Polikovsky and USF-HD with posed facial expressions are not used anymore.
-Although MEVIEW collects micro-expressions in the wild, the number of micro-expression samples is too small to learn general micro-expression features.
+The specific comparisons of the ME datasets are shown in Table \ref{dataset} and example samples are shown in Figure \ref{fig:microdatasets}.
+Although MEVIEW collects MEs in the wild, the number of ME samples is too small to learn robust ME features.
 The state-of-the-art approaches are commonly tested on the SMIC-HS, CASME \cite{Yan2013CASME}, CASME II \cite{Yan2014CASME}, and SAMM databases.
-As some emotions are difficult to trigger, such as fear and contempt, these categories have only a few samples and not enough for learning.
-In most practical experiments, only the emotion categories with more than 10 samples are consideblack.
-Recently, the composite dataset merging samples from CASME II, SAMM, and SMIC-HS is popular, because it can verify the generalization ability of the method on datasets with different natures.
-For further increasing the MER performance, MMEW collected micro- and macro-expressions on the same subjects which inspire promising future research to explore the correlation between micro- and macro-expressions.
-The comparison details of these datasets are displayed in Table \ref{dataset} and example samples are shown in Figure \ref{fig:microdatasets}.
+As some emotions are difficult to trigger, such as fear and contempt, these categories have only a few samples and are not enough for learning.
+In most practical experiments, only the emotion categories with more than 10 samples are considered.
+Recently, the composite dataset is popular, because it can verify the generalization ability of the method on datasets with different natures.
+For further increasing the MER performance, MMEW collected micro- and macro-expressions from the same subjects which may be helpful for further cross-modal research.